The Ultimate Guide to SEO for E-commerce Websites

 For example, if you visit a blog post from your main homepage, the breadcrumb for that post would be “Home > Blog > This Post.”

-You find breadcrumbs in many web design tools, and you can add them by using markup tags or via JavaScript
+Breadcrumbs are found in many web design tools, and you can add them using markup tags or JavaScript

-Have you ever visited a website and got the feeling you’ve read it all somewhere before?
-That’s all too common with product descriptions and category descriptions when online retailers use duplicate product catalogs and images.
+· Have you ever visited a website and felt you’ve read it all somewhere before?
+That’s common with product and category descriptions when online retailers use duplicate product catalogs and images.

 It’s understandable why e-commerce sellers just republish the same descriptions.
-Usually, it’s simply because they don’t have the resources to produce fresh content themselves.
+Usually, it’s simply because they don’t have the time to produce fresh content.

-However, even if you don’t have time to rewrite everything, you can still significantly reduce the amount of duplication on your site in product descriptions and other areas.
+But even if you don’t have time to rewrite everything, you can still significantly reduce the content on your site in product descriptions and other areas.

 For instance, by:

-• using a CMS with site-wide 301 redirects or adding canonical tags on every page that you know might have duplicates (pages with similar titles, pages that share an identical URL, etc.)
+• adding canonical tags on every page that you know might have duplicates (pages with similar titles, pages that share an identical URL, etc.)

 • adding a suffix to the URL